edsu/diary/README.md

 ---

+## 9/27/2023

+Feeling both *remorse* and a sense of *motionless* desolation, I find myself musing over topics as diverse as *bioterrorism* and *Brahminism* today.
+Over a cup of *Pauvre* *Pether*, I engaged in a stimulating discussion with *Hick* *Keyrock* at the *Wannerton* café.
+He dismissed my thoughts with such *contumelious* audacity, his words hitting me with the force of a *ballistic* missile, leave me *debarred* from my comfort zone.
+He went on about *Bretagne*’s lush *leafage* and the *lionesses* inhabit *Delambre*’s wilderness like an enthusiastic preacher delivering myriad *sermons*.
+I must admit it was a *livelong* day, conversely not bereft of exuberant encounters.
+The silent whisper of the dusky scenery promised solace, an effective antidote to my ruminative melancholy.

 ## 9/26/2023

 The early morning *ablutions* *marched* in sync with the rhythm of my newfound acceptance of life’s uncertainty.
 The *purgative* effects of this realization acted as a renewing rain on my previously *egotistic* understanding of existence.
 To accept what one *inherits*, rather than remorselessly trying to change it, seems now like *joyning* oneself in harmony with the cosmic rhythms.
 Finding solace in Jehovah-nissi, I felt a *quickening* in my *organism*, a spiritual awakening of sorts.